-In many respects, the basic localization workflow for medical documentation translation is comparable to any other localization and medical translation workflow: file preparation, glossary creation, medical translation and review, desktop publishing, final QA.
+In many respects, the basic localization workflow for medical document translation is comparable to any other localization and medical translation workflow: file preparation, glossary creation, medical translation and review, desktop publishing, and final QA.
 However, for content related to medical devices, there are a few additional things to consider.
 While translating medical terms is quite difficult and niche-specific, medical device translation requires a different set of skills altogether.
 Why?
 Because the translation of medical device manuals requires expert quality control.

 User Interface Translation

 If your medical device has associated software, then here are the different options on how to handle the medical translation (or not) of the user interface:

 - If you wish to translate the software terms (that is the user interface the medical teams will see on the screen), then it is advisable to translate the software first.
 Once the software is final, the user interface terms can be extracted and used as a reference for the translators to ensure they are translating medical terms used in the manual.

-- If the software will remain in English, then you must decide whether to leave the user interface in English, or leave it in English and give it a translation in brackets.
+- If the software remains in English, then you must decide whether to leave the user interface in English or leave it in English and give it a translation in brackets.

 - If there are button names or labels printed onto the medical device that will not be translated, it is important to let your medical translation team know so that translators can work with that knowledge.
 This can affect certain medical device translation decisions and should be discussed.

 - If there are other terms on the medical device itself that must not be translated (like button names or labels), it is important to know which these terms are before the project starts.